 - Employment grows at an annual rate of 1.6%, half a point above the second quarter

-- The number of households with all their unemployed members falls by 44,600 and those who are all employed grow by 165.00
+- The number of households with all their members unemployed falls by 44,600 and those who are all employed grow by 165.00

-By branches of activity, unemployment decreased compared to the previous quarter in all economic sectors, except in agriculture where it increased by 24,200 people.
-The largest reduction took place in services (85,700), followed by construction and industry, with 32,000 and 19,000 fewer unemployed, respectively.
+By branches of activity, unemployment decreased compared to the previous quarter in all economic sectors, except in agriculture, where it increased by 24,200 people.
+The greatest reduction took place in services (85,700), followed by construction and industry, with 32,000 and 19,000 fewer unemployed, respectively.
 In the group of people who lost their jobs more than a year ago, unemployment decreased by 122,300 people, while the unemployed seeking first job increased by 39,700.